Ultralight scalar dark matter versus nonadiabatic perfect fluid dark matter in pulsar timing: introduction

-Due to the oscillations of dark matter throughout space, there could be a non-zero spatial correlation of timing residuals for a pulsar pair \cite{Armaleo:2020yml}.
-Specifically, by spatially averaging all pairs of pulsars at a given angular separation, one can derive the angular correlation \cite{Allen:2022dzg}.
-Recently, the angular correlations resulting from ultralight dark matters have also been referred to as deformed Hellings-Downs curves \cite{Omiya:2023bio,Cai:2024thd}.
-Alternatively, one can employ the ensemble-average approach by considering the scalar field amplitude as a stochastic variable \cite{Luu:2023rgg,Kim:2023kyy}.
-These approaches yield consistent angular correlations theoretically.
-For example, the usages of both approaches for gravitational waves were comprehensively presented in Ref.~\cite{Allen:2022dzg}.
-In this study, we adopt the ensemble-average approach and focus on the angular correlations originating from the coherent oscillation of scalar dark matter to the subleading order, as well as from the acoustic oscillation of non-adiabatic perfect fluid dark matter, separately.
-It shows that the angular correlations for these oscillating dark matters also have distinctive signatures.
+Besides above deterministic sources, the spatially correlated signals in pulsar timing can be used to detect stochastic sources \cite{Armaleo:2020yml}.
+Specifically, by spatially averaging all pairs of pulsars at a given angular separation, the angular correlation formulated by the overlap reduction function (ORF) can be derived \cite{Allen:2022dzg}.
+Using this approach, the angular correlations originating from ultralight dark matters have also been referred to as deformed Hellings-Downs curves \cite{Omiya:2023bio,Cai:2024thd}.
+Alternatively, one can also employ the ensemble-average approach by considering the dark matter field as a stochastic variable \cite{Luu:2023rgg,Kim:2023kyy}.
+Above two approaches would yield consistent angular correlations \cite{Allen:2022dzg}.
+In this study, we adopt the ensemble-average approach to study the angular correlations originating from the coherent oscillation of scalar dark matter to the subleading-order correction of $\mathcal{O}(k/m)$, as well as from the acoustic oscillation of non-adiabatic perfect fluid dark matter.
+It is found that the angular correlation originating from scalar dark matter is sensitive to distance of the pulsars, while the that for perfect fluid dark matter is not.
+It is expected that the distinctive signatures could be used to identify different types of dark matter in the future.

 The rest of the paper is organized as follows.
-In Sec.~\ref{II}, we compute the metric perturbations generated by scalar dark matter and perfect fluid dark matter, separately, based on the expansion of the Einstein field equation to the second order.
-In Sec.~\ref{III}, we obtain the response functions for the oscillating dark matters on pulsar timing by utilizing perturbed geodesic equations.
-In Sec.~\ref{IV}, we compute the timing residuals and angular correlations resulting from these oscillating dark matters, investigating their distinctive signatures.
-In Sec.~\ref{V}, we study the angular correlation patterns from these oscillating dark matters in the NANOGrav 15-year data set.
-Finally, in Sec.~\ref{VI}, conclusions and discussions are summarized.
+In Sec.~\ref{II}, we present the dynamical evolution of metric perturbations induced by scalar dark matter and perfect fluid dark matter, based on perturbing Einstein field equation to the second order.
+In Sec.~\ref{III}, we calculate the timing residuals and angular correlations originating from scalar dark matter and perfect fluid dark matter.
+In Sec.~\ref{IV}, we compare the these dark matter models in PTA observations.
+Finally, in Sec.~\ref{V}, conclusions and discussions are summarized.

 \